st-peters-mbare-iot-makerspace/Proof-of-Privacy-for-Smart-Homes/README.md

 # Proof of Privacy for Smart Homes

-## Internet Society Zimbabwe Chapter & Golix & St Peters Mbare IoT Makerspace
+## Internet Society Zimbabwe Chapter, Golix & St Peters Mbare IoT Makerspace

 Project includes a Hyperledger application to record data shared by cameras within a connected home using Blockchain technolog as well as a NodeJS user application that will allow home owners to query the blockchain for suspicious unauthorised sharing of private data.